espadrine/succinct-cybernetics/misc/network.md

    have been received in order.
 6. The client sends a FIN.
 7. The server sends a FIN+ACK (or an ACK followed by a FIN).
 8. The client sends an ACK.
+(The connection stays open until it times out.)

 A TCP header includes: